 Sometimes leaders delay sharing information because it is difficult or uncomfortable to talk about.

-When a church is experiencing challenging times, and major changes are going on, it is even more important to communicate the specifics with employees.
+When a church is experiencing challenging times and major changes are going on, it is even more important to communicate the specifics with employees.

-For example, when church donations are down and difficult budget cuts need to be made, employees should be made aware of what is going on and what the organization is doing to address the situation.
+For example, when church donations are down and difficult budget cuts need to be made, employees should be aware of what is going on and what the organization is doing to address the situation.

-Employees who feel like they are part of the problem-solving process feel valued, engaged and can often help identify ways to cut costs or improve operational efficiencies.
+Employees who feel like they are part of the problem-solving process feel valued, engaged and often help identify ways to cut costs or improve operational efficiencies.

 4. Poor Communication Process